 - Basics of technical writing – how to correctly and efficiently write user manuals, installation guides, etc. – for both hardware and software.
 How to formulate procedures, effectively write introductions, what belongs in a document and what does not, how to present information, etc.

-- We will introduce the various industries where a technical writer works (medical, telecommunications, etc.) and give an overview of what you need to know in order to find work in these fields.
+- We will introduce the various industries where a technical writer works (medical, telecommunications, imaging, etc.) and give an overview of what you need to know in order to find work in these fields.